JamesMartin1998/Django-Project/README.md

 - The table headings are bold and the columns have margin so that the information for each column is clear to the user.
 Users are able to see their booking: 'Movie', 'Location', 'Date', 'Time', 'Seats remaining' and 'Ticket Price'.
 - The information shown about each showing allows users to make a choice based on their circumstances and preferences.
 For example, users can search for a showing at their closest cinema, at their favoured date and time.
 Users are also able to see if there are enough seats remaining for their attending party and whether the price is satisfactory before clicking on a showing to book.
 This therefore provides a beneficial user experience.
 - Due to the table being difficult to show on smaller devices.
 The page acts responsively to maximise its use of space by hiding the 'Movie' column as it is clear that the showings are for the selected movie with the title and image above.
 In addition, the ticket price is consistent for all showings of a particular movie so this column is hidden and the information is provided above the table.
 The seats remaining information is also becomes hidden but is made available by being displayed on the next page.
 - Each movie showing row has its own 'Book' button.
-By clicking this button, the user can select a showing and will be redirected to page where they can select their number of tickets are confirm their booking.
+By clicking this button, if the user is logged in, they can select a showing and will be redirected to page where they can select their number of tickets are confirm their booking.
+If the user is logged out, clicking the link will redirect the user to the 'Sign In' page; as only authenticated users are able to make bookings.
 This is consistent with other buttons on the website, reinforcing the theme.
 The white hover effect, again, shows that the button is clickable.

 ![Image showing movie showings](./static/images/showings.png) (Large device - Showings Page)